tracking-exposed/youtube.tracking.exposed/content/about.md

 first lesson: *your partner might have difficulties in implementing methodologies*.
 In 2019:

   * With the Italian Pirate Party, we elaborate a way to address the current issue felt by the [YouTuber's community](/seeyou).
-  * In a Summer School from University of Amsterdam, we finally coordinate [our first test](/results).
+  * In University of Amsterdam Summer School 2019, we finally coordinate [our first test](/results).
+  * In University of Amsterdam Winter School 2020, we tested a [new method](/trexit).

-And around the end of October 2019 we had enough stable functionality to release our stable beta version.
+And around the end of October 2019 we had enough stable functionality to release our stable beta version, in March 2020 we'll release our first [public appearance with weTEST#1](/wetest/1).

 ## Where